Almad/pink-belt/README.md

 Note: GPG must be properly configured for usage with `git tag -s` and you must be project maintainer on PyPI.

+## Acknowledgements

+Pink Belt is a fork of unmaintained [Black Belt](https://github.com/apiaryio/black-belt).
+It's like Black Belt, but with more optimism.